thzandvl/microhack-sap-data/DataFlowConfig.md

 * As source select the SAP SalesOrderItem oData Dataset, which we named as `U##S4DSalesOrderItems`.
 * As sink, select the Synapse SalesOrderItem DataSet.
 We named this as `U##SynSalesOrderItems`.
 Again, change the copy method to `PolyBase`.
 * Under the `Mapping` tab use `Import schemas`
-* Under the `Settings` tab enable and configure the `Staging Area` as done in the SalesOrderHeaders step
+* Under the `Settings` tab enable and configure the `Staging Area` as done in the SalesOrderHeaders step (e.g. `sap-data-adls/staging` for the Storage Path)
 * Publish, Trigger and Monitor the integration pipeline
 * Create a new SQL script to check the result in Synapse